videothrone/make-earth-flat-again/readme.md

 -   Users can register a profile (and edit it later), log in and log out as they please

+-   Registration requires certain information and is split into required and optional, errors are rendered if required info isn't entered

 -   Registered user can sign the petition (with Canvas), also delete the signature and re-do it

+-   User and city names are converted to begin with a capital letter

--   Signers can see the total of signees, other signers and filter on city
+-   Signers can see the total of signees, other signers and filter based on city

--   Live demo deployed to Heroku
+-   Nav logic: changes depending on where a user is on the site

+-   Logged-in users cannot access the registration or login pages (and are redirected).
+Logged-out users can only access the registration and login

+-   Clicking on about on the registration page opens an overlay with information about the project.

 ## Goals while doing the project